Posts tagged food

 Drinking out of jars is cool now, doesn’t that rock?

 Before realizing what a total waste of time it was, I used to make new drink labels for each party:

 Labeling drinks ensures that a) people don’t mix up their drinks and b) at the end of the night, you know that it was Matt who left his drink in your mailbox (wtf, Matt?)

 To save on time and paper, I decided to make reusable chalkboard labels, using:

 *Mini clothespins?
 How frackin’ cute are those?

 And on to the other purpose of this post.
 Simone over at JungleFrog Cooking is running another photography challenge: drinks or food in a glass.
-This drink is just a bit of hibiscus tea, made primarily because of its gorgeous color.
+This drink is just a bit of hibiscus tea.

 I did exactly what Simone said not to do.
 She highly recommended shooting backlit to better illuminate the liquid.
 But when your only light source is a window and your “studio” is a table in a tiny, tiny kitchen, you kind of have to take whatever light you can get.